qooqu/TOP/node/notes/notes.md

 dynamic server: builds some files, sends them

-http requests
+most common request methods:

+-   POST: Create a new resource (e.g. add a new article to a wiki, add a new contact to a database).
 -   GET: Get a specific resource (e.g. an HTML file containing information about a product, or a list of products).
--   POST: Create a new resource (e.g. add a new article to a wiki, add a new contact to a database).
 -   PUT: Update an existing resource (or create a new one if it doesn't exist).
+-   DELETE: Delete an existing resource

 [mozilla](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Client-Server_overview)